-Oxford College appoints faculty using three titles: Professor, Lecturer, and Instructor.
-Professors hold the terminal degree in their discipline, typically a PhD.
+Oxford College appoints faculty following the policies established by Emory University.
+Tenure-track Professors hold the terminal degree in their discipline, typically a PhD.
 They have responsibility for planning and delivering the formal academic program, for scholarship as defined below, and for service to the College, to Emory, and to the profession.
-Lecturers typically hold a Ph.
-D. or other terminal degree in their discipline, and they must hold a master's or higher degree, and are appointed primarily as teachers in delivery of the formal academic program, with additional responsibilities in service to their discipline and the College.
-Instructors hold bachelor's or equivalent degrees, plus advanced certifications or higher degrees, and are appointed as faculty-equivalent staff members to help deliver practice-oriented programs in physical education under the auspices of the Center for Healthful Living.
+Teaching-track Professors typically hold a Ph.D. or other terminal degree in their discipline, and they must hold a master's or higher degree, and are appointed primarily as teachers in delivery of the formal academic program, with additional responsibilities in service to their discipline and the College.
+Tenure-track and Teaching Professors are appointed at one of three ranks - Assistant, Associate, or Full Professor.
 In rare cases, an individual may be recruited to fill a position in the professorial ranks even though he or she has not yet completed and been awarded the terminal degree if it is believed that the award of the degree is imminent.
-In this situation, the initial appointment will be as Lecturer.
-Appointments as Professor are for one year during the probationary period, but become continuous with the award of tenure.
-Appointments as Lecturer and Instructor are of limited duration.
+In this situation, the initial appointment will be as Instructor.
+Tenure-track appointments are for one year during the probationary period but become continuous with the award of tenure.
+Appointments as a Teaching-track Professor are of limited duration.